-The income taxes reported in the consolidated statements of net loss and comprehensive loss stem from the accounts of the U.S. subsidiary.
+The income taxes reported in the consolidated statements of net income (loss) stem from the accounts of the U.S. subsidiary.
 The reconciliation between the income tax expense [or recovery] and the income tax amount computed by applying Canadian statutory income tax rates was as follows:

-2022 % 2021 % Income tax recovery using Canadian statutory rates 26.5 26.5 Change in income taxes resulting from: Effect of difference in foreign tax rate 0.8 0.2 Non-deductible expenses and other differences 7.1 (1.0) Unrecognized tax benefits of operating losses and other , , deductions (34.4) (25.2) 0.0 0.5
+2024 % 2023 Income tax recovery using Canadian statutory rates 26.5 26.5 Change in income taxes resulting from: Effect of difference in foreign tax rate (3.5) 2.2 Non-deductible expenses and other differences (1.7) (4.9) Federal investment tax credit claimed in the year (24.0) Financing fees deductible only for tax purposes (equity portion) (5.3) 5.9 Prior year adjustments (13.9) (28.0) Unrecognized tax benefits of operating losses and other deductions 22.5 (3.8) 0.6 (2.1)